nirs/oc-clusterset/README.md

 Copy the plugin to directory in the PATH

 ```
-cp oc-clusterset /usr/loca/bin/
+cp oc-clusterset /usr/local/bin/
 ```

 ## Clusterset configuration

-To use this tool, prepare a yaml files with the cluster details:
+To use this tool, prepare a yaml file with the cluster details:

     $ cat config.yaml
     clusters: